awchiu23/CryptoTools/README.md

 - Library for all other tools

 ## CryptoParams
-- Params for all other tools (e.g., API infos)
+- Params for all other tools (e.g., API keys)

 ## apophis.py
 - Library for accessing Kraken futures